jxpd/Notion-2-Obsidan/README.md

+# About this Fork
+While running the script by visualcurrent, I have noticed that the UID was not removed from the files and folders automatically.
+Arozx has fixed this issue in his fork, however it was not compatible with macOS as the paths were preconfigured.
+This is why I have removed the preconfiguration, so the user can use the path of choice.
+Also, the headings were doubled as the first line also contained the heading with a "#", which I did not like.
+This is why I have excluded the first line in this script.

 # Notion-2-Obsidian

 For those considering switching from [Notion](https://www.notion.so/) to [Obsidian](https://obsidian.md/), here is a Python 3 script that converts your Notion export into an Obsidian friendly format.